-While it is true that respondent used their benefits in another state for several months, there is no evidence that respondent actually lived in the state in question, specifically during the time period alleged, such as a driver's license, leases, applications for benefits from the other state's agencies, or evidence of respondent's intent to stay in the state in question.
-The Department has provided no other evidence that respondent actually resided in the state in question during the time period alleged.
+While it is true that Respondent used their benefits in another state for several months, there is no evidence that Respondent actually lived in the state in question, specifically during the time period alleged, such as a driver's license, leases, applications for benefits from the other state's agencies, or evidence of Respondent's intent to stay in the state in question.
+A statement that Respondent had received benefits in the other state had no context, other than a blanket statement that the Respondent is currently receiving benefits from that state; as such, the statement is irrelevant to the current question.
+The Department has provided no other evidence that Respondent actually resided in the state in question during the time period alleged.

 Contrary to popular belief, BEM 220, Residency, does not set any particular standard as to when a person is legally residing in another state, nor does it state that the simple act of using food benefits in another state counts as residing in that other state.
-BEM 220 does not give a maximum time limit that a respondent may leave the state and lose residency in the State of Michigan.
+BEM 220 does not give a maximum time limit that a Respondent may leave the state and lose residency in the State of Michigan.
 The simple act of leaving the state-even for an extended length of time-does not in any way remove a benefit's residency status for the purposes of the FAP program.

-Because there is not enough supporting evidence to show that respondent was actually living in another state during the time period in question, the undersigned cannot hold that they were, and as such, must decide that they lawfully received FAP benefits and there is no overissuance in the current case.
+Because there is not enough supporting evidence to show that Respondent was actually living in another state during the time period in question, the undersigned cannot hold that they were, and as such, must decide that they lawfully received FAP benefits and there is no overissuance in the current case.